Steve Bannon Ran Up Huge Legal Bills and Stiffed His Lawyers

 Then again, Bannon is also a known grifter and liar with a long history of peddling disinformation.

-According to sources, Bannon owes “significant” sums of money to attorneys M. Evan Corcoran of Baltimore, Robert Costello of New York City, and David Schoen of Montgomery, Alabama.
-All three spent months battling the Department of Justice in 2021 and 2022, and they represented him at a trial in Washington, D.C. last summer when he was eventually convicted of contempt of Congress.
+According to sources, Bannon owes “significant” sums of money to attorneys M. Evan Corcoran of Baltimore and Robert Costello of New York City.
+They—along with David Schoen of Montgomery, Alabama—spent months battling the Department of Justice in 2021 and 2022, and they represented him at a trial in Washington, D.C. last summer when he was eventually convicted of contempt of Congress.

 At one point late last summer, Bannon owed Costello alone more than $100,000, according to a source directly familiar with Bannon’s unpaid bills.
 And Bannon still owes Costello a ton of money, according to two other sources familiar with the situation.